Reedus0/BotNET/README.md

 getuser
 ```

 To make BotNET work you need create a public-group in social network "Vkontakte".
-Then you copy community token in section "Work with API" in communit settings ad paste it in BotNET.py in variable "token"
+Then you copy community token in section "Work with API" in community settings ad paste it in BotNET.py in variable "token"

 Example:
 ```